 Scotland’s capital, Edinburgh, is an obvious destination choice for visitors but did you know that there are fourteen day trips from Edinburgh that can be reached in less than two hours?
 So after you’ve strolled the cobbled streets of the Old Town and ate your way through the New Town (maximum three days), hop on a bus, train, or take a road trip or guided tour to one of Edinburgh’s best day trips recommended by Scotland’s top travel bloggers including me, Gemma from Two Scots Abroad.
+These can be done with a tour group (recommendations below) or as part of an independent drive.
+Here’s our road trip packing guide if doing the latter.

 Edinburgh Day Trips By Scotland Travel Experts